tewarid/tewarid.github.io/_posts/2011/2011-04-20-custom-dissector-for-ethertype-link-layer-and-ip-protocol.md

 tags: ethertype ethernet dissector wireshark lua
 comments: true
 ---
+# Custom dissector for ethertype link layer and IP protocol

 This is how you can replace the default dissector for the IP protocol